"The greatest gift you can give another is the purity of your attention."

 Bestowing Blessing

 The Tyrant withholds blessing to control.
 He keeps others hungry for approval that never comes.
-Or he blesses only favorites, creating competition for his favor.
+He blesses only favorites, creating competition for his favor.
 The Victim has no blessing to give.
 He feels too small, too unworthy to confer anything on anyone.
 The Mature King blesses freely.
 His cup overflows.
+He blesses people, land, weather, seeds, animals, relationships, food, and processes.
+His blessing brings health and energy to his realm.

 Blessing includes:

-Recognition: The King sees people.
+Recognition: The King sees people clearly and completely.
 He notices their gifts, their efforts, their growth.
 Being seen by the King matters.

 Approval: The King says yes.
 He affirms worth, validates choices, endorses paths.
-His approval gives confidence.
+His genuine approval builds lasting confidence.

 Encouragement: The King speaks to potential.
-He names what someone could become and expresses faith they'll get there.
+He names what someone could become and believes they will get there.

 Favor: The King opens doors.
 He shares resources, makes introductions, creates opportunities.

-Blessing flows from sovereignty.
-The King must own his throne before he can confer anything from it.
-A man who doesn't believe in his own worth cannot bless others with theirs.
+Blessing flows from a man who knows who he is.
+The King must sit firmly on his own throne before he can hand out anything real from it.
+A man who doubts his own worth has nothing to give anyone else.

 Blessing is the King's duty and privilege.
 He has something precious to give.
 He gives it freely.